Get a Pre-settlement Lawsuit Loan in Oklahoma Quickly

 How Our Funding Is No-Risk

-Oklahoma lawsuit loans are considered non-recourse lending.
+Lawsuit loans in this state are considered non-recourse lending.
 That means you are NOT held personally liable for the debt.
 Instead of being tied to your personal finances, the debt is tied to your eventual payout in your lawsuit.

 You repay Tribeca the agreed-upon portion of your compensation package once your case concludes.